LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Skeleton.rst

 :tocdepth: 3

-.. _CInterface.Skeleton:
+.. _ARKStep_CInterface.Skeleton:

 A skeleton of the user's main program
 ============================================

-The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP.
+The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP using the ARKStep module.
 Most of the steps are independent of the NVECTOR, SUNMATRIX, and SUNLINSOL implementations used.
 For the steps that are not, refer to the sections :ref:`NVectors`, :ref:`SUNMatrix`  and :ref:`SUNLinSol` for the specific name of the function to be called or macro to be referenced.

 .. index:: User main program

 1. Initialize parallel or multi-threaded environment, if appropriate.

    For example, call ``MPI_Init`` to initialize MPI if used, or set ``num_threads``, the number of threads to use within the threaded vector functions, if used.